Dates And Time In Python

 For historical reasons UTC+0 is GMT - the mean solar time at the Royal Observatory in Greenwich.
 The following is an image of the world timezones as found on Wikipedia.

 From the above, we can see that if we lived in, for example, Malta, we would use UTC+1 as our time base.
+But, note that a time zone is not the same as an offset!
 We can also see that timezones are as much political as they are geographic.

 Of particular note is the TZ Database.